-The 1970 Population Census was designed to enumerate the so-called de jure population who lived in the territory of Japan.
+The 1970 Population Census was designed to enumerate the so-called de jure population who lived in the territory of Okinawa.
 The de jure population in the census referred to those persons who usually lived in a definite area and who had resided, or were going to reside, at their respective places for three months or more at the date of the census.
 Persons who had no fixed address where they had lived, or were going to live, for three months or more were enumerated at the place where they stayed at the census date.

-However, the following persons were enumerated exceptionally at the following places.
+However, the following persons were enumerated exceptionally at the following places:

-(1) Students and pupils who were attending regular as well as non-regular schools which were designated in the Article 1 and 83 of the School Education Law (Law No. 26 of 1947): places where they resided for attending school regardless of the period of stay, for example, home, school dormitory or boarding house.
+(1) Students and pupils who were attending regular as well as non-regular schools which were designated in the Article 1 and 85 of the School Education Law (Law No. 3 of 1958): Places where they resided for attending school regardless of the period of stay, for example, home, school dormitory or boarding house

-(2) In-patients in a hospital: the hospital only when they had been hospitalized for three months or more at the time of the census.
+(2) In-patients in a hospital: the hospital only when they had been hospitalized for three months or more at the time of the census

-(3) Crewman of a ship, excluding crew of a ship of the Self-Defence Force: his home.
-If he had no home, he was enumerated at the port where his ship first entered during five days from October 1 to 5.
+(3) Crewman of a ship, his home: If he had no home, he was enumerated at the port being regarded as a man having his home on the ship.